DhiaAkermii/mern-crud-app/README.md

 6- start the frontend with the command npm start

-And that's it !
-I hope you find it helpful
+And that's it!
+I hope you find it helpful.